Bei Loon Dragon Boat Club

 Bei Loon Dragon Boat Club Inc. was formed in 2003 and since then has remained one of the largest Dragon Boat Clubs in Australia.
-We are both a social and competitive club and provide an enjoyable, friendly environment for those who want to keep fit, but not necessarily compete.
+We are both a social and competitive club and provide an enjoyable, friendly environment.

-A special welcome to all breast cancer survivors from the Bei Loon Pinks Dragon Boat Team.
+A special welcome to all breast cancer survivors from the Bei Loon Pinks Dragon Boat Team, and indeed all our members.

 The club enters teams into State, National and International level regatta events.
 Beiloon qualified and was selected to participate in the Club Crew 2024 World Championships held in Raveena Italy, approximately 40 of our members attended.